emberjs/rfcs/text/000-sfc-and-template-import-primitives.md

 illustrative examples only.
 This RFC does *not* propose a recommended file format.
 Rather, the goal is to expose public JavaScript API for:

-1. Compiling a template into a JavaScript wire format.
+1. Compiling a template into a JavaScript representation.
 3. Associating a compiled template with its backing JavaScript class.
-2. Specifying which values are in scope for a given template at runtime.
+2. Allowing templates to access their ambient JavaScript scope.

 By focusing on primitives first, the community can iterate on different SFC designs via addons, before settling on a default format that we'd incorporate